-If you believe that the error of a doctor, nurse or other medical professional has caused a delayed diagnosis of prostate cancer for you or a loved one, contact the Law Offices of Wade E. Byrd in Fayetteville, North Carolina.
-We have more than 30 years of experience in medical malpractice claims, and we are dedicated to vigorously pursuing the compensation you are entitled to receive.
+If you believe that the error of a doctor, nurse or other medical professional has caused a delayed diagnosis of prostate cancer for you or a loved one, contact the Law Offices of Wade E. Byrd P.A. in Fayetteville, North Carolina.
+We have more than 40 years of experience in medical malpractice claims, and we are dedicated to vigorously pursuing the compensation you are entitled to.

 Not every medical mistake constitutes a breach of care (negligence), but there are many errors that contribute to a delayed prostate cancer diagnosis that may potentially constitute medical negligence.

 Doctors may test patients for prostate cancer through a PSA test, a type of blood test that can help detect the possibility of prostate cancer.
-Digital rectal exams are also utilized by doctors to check for warning signs of prostate cancer.
+Doctors also use digital rectal exams to check for warning signs of prostate cancer.

-If a doctor fails to properly screen a patient or fails to properly react when warning signs of prostate cancer are present, they may be guilty of medical malpractice.
-Before a plaintiff can bring a medical malpractice claim in North Carolina, however, they must have a signed affidavit from a medical professional who indicates their willingness to testify at trial that a defendant has breached their duty of care.
+If a doctor fails to properly screen a patient or fails to properly react to warning signs of prostate cancer, he or she may be guilty of medical malpractice.
+Before a plaintiff can bring a medical malpractice claim in North Carolina, however, he or she must have a signed affidavit from a medical professional who indicates a willingness to testify at trial that a defendant has breached his or her duty of care.

-At the Law Offices of Wade E. Byrd, we have been representing clients in medical malpractice claims for more than 30 years.
+At the Law Offices of Wade E. Byrd P.A., we have been representing clients in medical malpractice claims for more than 40 years.
 We have the experience, resources and commitment to protect your rights.
 We are passionate advocates for our clients and take pride in the work we do.

 We understand that medical errors can be devastating to our clients and their families.
-If we are retained to handle your case, you can be confident that we will work diligently to provide the quality legal representation you need and vigorously pursue the full compensation you are entitled to receive.
+If we are retained to handle your case, you can be confident that we will work diligently to provide the quality legal representation you need and vigorously pursue the full compensation you are entitled to.

-To contact a North Carolina prostate cancer delayed diagnosis attorney at the Law Offices of Wade E. Byrd, call 910-323-2555 or contact us by e-mail.
-We are pleased to offer a free consultation.
+To contact a North Carolina prostate cancer delayed diagnosis attorney at the Law Offices of Wade E. Byrd P.A., call 910-779-3135 or contact us by email.
+We are pleased to offer free consultations with our lawyers.
 We handle all personal injury cases on a contingency fee basis, so you pay no fees to us unless we recover compensation for you.